-Technology characterization is intended to evaluate the ruggedness of the technology, to identify the potential failure mechanisms (with a potential feedback on the design or technology so as to avoid dangerous mechanisms), and to establish models which permit to predict the behaviour of devices.
-These tests may provide the condition of use for the various items, and permit the establishment of screening and selection procedures, so as to eliminate devices which would exhibit early failure or not satisfy the lifetime requirement.
+Technology characterization is intended to evaluate the ruggedness of the technology, to identify the potential failure mechanisms (with a potential feedback on the design or technology so as to avoid dangerous mechanisms), and to establish models which permit prediction of the behaviour of devices.
+These tests may provide the conditions of use for the various items, and permit the establishment of screening and selection procedures, so as to eliminate devices which would exhibit early failure, or not satisfy the lifetime requirement.
 Some tests are made with the item operating, others in storage condition.
-High stress (such as severe temperature, mechanical, electrical or optical conditions), with sometimes an increased level of stress, and with fast or slow variation with time, may be applied.
+High stress (such as severe temperature, mechanical, electrical or optical conditions), sometimes with an increased level of stress, and with a fast or slow time variation may be applied.